crcandia/candia_lab/content/en/contact/contact.md

 design:
   columns: '1'
 ---
-## Computational Research in Social Sciences Laboratory (CRISS-LAB)
+## Computational Research in Social Sciences Laboratory (CRiSS-LAB)

 To get in touch, send us an email or schedule a virtual appointment.